Green Sea Turtle Nests

 It is known that sea turtles will often return to the same beach to lay eggs over subsequent days, approximately 10 days apart.
-And sure enough, we think it was the same turtle that returned two further times to lay eggs.
+And sure enough, we think it was the same turtle that returned three further times to lay eggs.
 Although we did not witness the actual nesting events, the turtle tracks and nests were spotted on the beach the following day.
-Incubation of all three nests will take approximately two months.
+Incubation of all four nests will take approximately two months from the laying date.

-- Our second nest was laid on 5 February, close to shrubbery (number of eggs unknown).
+- Nest #2 laid 5 February close to shrubbery (number of eggs unknown).

-- The third nest (111 eggs, 2 broken) was laid on 15 February, this time at the water’s edge, so we again relocated it to a higher, drier location alongside nest #1.
+- Nest #3 laid 15 February at the water’s edge, so all 111 eggs (2 broken) relocated to a higher, drier location (alongside nest #1).